Acceleration Techniques and Speed Development

 "I knew that the game depended on it.
 I gave it everything I had, and I made the play" seems to be the frequent answer.
 That is what we hear, but the athlete should have explained:

 Some athletes make great plays without knowing the science of acceleration, but what if all your athletes trained with these techniques throughout the season.
-Perhaps this technique explains why some teams that do not match the physical attributes of stronger teams, still find ways to win championship.
+Perhaps this technique explains why some teams that do not match the physical attributes of stronger teams, still find ways to win a championship.
 Perhaps the inferior team realised that they had to go deep inside, work hard, get into the acceleration position on every play, and use the Valsalva technique more to beat the superior team.
 "Who wants the victory the most, will win this game" is what we say to the team.
-Perhaps we should train athletes to use this natural technique designed to assist the body to get into maximal effort so athletes will have the skills necessary to beat a faster athlete and not wait until it is the game winning play to deploy it.
+Maybe we should train athletes to use this natural technique designed to assist the body to get into maximal effort so athletes will have the skills necessary to beat a faster athlete and not wait until it is the game-winning play to deploy it.
 I rest my case.
 Speed is a skill and skills can be improved.

 This article first appeared in:

 If you quote information from this page in your work, then the reference for this page is: